QVPR/VPRSNN/modular_snn/README.md

 ## Run
 ### Prerequisites
 1. Please ensure you have created and activated the conda environment.
-2. Nordland datasets, which can be downloaded from: https://cloudstor.aarnet.edu.au/plus/s/2LtwUtLUFpUiUC8 (If not already available)

-Notes:
+2. Nordland dataset

+### Data Processing Instructions

+#### Reference Dataset:
 * We use the entire Spring and Fall traverses to train our modular SNN network.
-We consider these traverses as our reference dataset, and use it to train our network.
+These traverses are our reference dataset which we use to train our network.

+#### Query Dataset:
-* We use the entire Summer traverse as our query dataset, using less than 20% (600 images) for calibration, and using the remaining 80% for testing.
+* The entire Summer traverse is our query dataset, with less than 20% for calibration (600 images) and the rest for testing.

+#### Filtering Criteria for Nordland dataset:
-* We remove sections were the train is moving at speeds less than 15 km/h, the filtered list of images are provided in [`dataset_imagenames/nordland_imageNames.txt`](https://github.com/QVPR/VPRSNN/blob/modularSNN/dataset_imagenames/nordland_imageNames.txt).
-Please note that this filetered image list file is for the variation of the Nordland dataset provided in the [link](https://cloudstor.aarnet.edu.au/plus/s/2LtwUtLUFpUiUC8) above.
+* Exclude images from segments where the train's speed is below 15 km/h.
+Refer to the filtered list in [`dataset_imagenames/nordland_imageNames.txt`](https://github.com/QVPR/VPRSNN/blob/modularSNN/dataset_imagenames/nordland_imageNames.txt) relevant to the Nordland dataset variation found [here](https://cloudstor.aarnet.edu.au/plus/s/2LtwUtLUFpUiUC8).

+#### Sampling Method:
-* We sample both our reference and query datasets to extract places at approximately every 100 m (every 8th image).
-Our code is provided in [`tools/data_utils.py`](https://github.com/QVPR/VPRSNN/blob/main/tools/data_utils.py)
+* Both datasets are sampled to extract images approximately every 100 meters (every 8th image).
+The data processing code is in [`tools/data_utils.py`](https://github.com/QVPR/VPRSNN/blob/main/tools/data_utils.py).

+The scripts [`modular_snn/modular_snn_processing.py`](https://github.com/QVPR/VPRSNN/blob/main/modular_snn/modular_snn_processing.py) and [`modular_snn/modular_snn_evaluation.py`](https://github.com/QVPR/VPRSNN/blob/main/modular_snn/modular_snn_evaluation.py) provide the configurations to train, test, calibrate, and evaluate our Modular SNN on the Nordland dataset.

 ## Modular SNN